ProLoser/Flexbox.less/README.md

 * [Mozilla Documentation on Flexbox](https://developer.mozilla.org/en-US/docs/CSS/Using_CSS_flexible_boxes)
 * [Paul Irish / HTML5 Rocks](http://www.html5rocks.com/en/tutorials/flexbox/quick/)
 * [Chris Coyier / Old vs New flexbox](http://css-tricks.com/old-flexbox-and-new-flexbox/)

-## Examples

-Checkout the [examples file](EXAMPLES.md) if you want an idea of what sort of benefits you are getting.

 ## Contribute